CartoDB/airship/packages/components/src/components/as-switch/README.md

 # as-switch

-It displays a control to select a range of two numbers from a predefined interval, dragging a slider.
-Selection can be determined using one or two values.
-When using one value, the range goes from the minimum to the selected value.
-When using two, the minimum value can be also configured.
+It is a two state button that can be on or off.
+This component issues a "changed" event each time the user presses it, letting it know if it is on or off.

 ## Examples